-Allison Joy is the editor in chief for Comstock’s magazine.
+Allison Joy is the former Editor in Chief and current Editor at Large for Comstock’s magazine.
 On Twitter @MsAllisonJoy.

 Businesses that truly seek to give back don’t rely on ad campaigns to effect change.

 Local gift and specialty shops are super helpful if you’re short on ideas this holiday season.
 While Amazon’s vast selection and unparalleled convenience are understandably tempting, the volume of cheap knock-offs and reviews of questionable authenticity can be a bit much to weed through.